 September was dedicated Classical Music Month in 1994, during a period where orchestras and opera companies were shuttering and music education was seen as a useless part of the school day in some areas.
 The past decade or so has seen a reinvigoration of organizations that teach and perform classical music, though, and we’re all the better for it!

 “Classical Music” itself is an interesting phrase.
-One could be talking about the Classical period, of which Mozart and Haydn are known members.
+One could be talking about the Classical period, of which Mozartopens a new window and Haydnopens a new window are known members.
 Or one could be talking about a unilateral collection of music types and periods that have come before us, and continue in the universe of High Art in symphony halls across the world.

 Why is it called classical music?

 Classical Music is called such primarily to differentiate it from “Popular Music”.
 While there have always been what would be considered popular songs throughout history (like those sung by bards to tell stories, or in pubs and bars), the true delineation between classical and popular came with what we would consider the modern era.
-The advent of polyphonic music in western culture pretty much changed everything.
+The advent of polyphonic music in western culture pretty much changed everythingopens a new window.
 Music as a spectator event instead of a communal practice erupted as kings and bishops solicited music from those whose genius was developing with the music they produced.
 While initially focused primarily within the Church, polyphonic dance and performance music gradually spread throughout Europe.
-Composers like Leonard Bernstein and Dmitry Shostakovich were composing well into the twentieth century, and a new crop of classical music composers are produced at conservatories across the world as we speak.
+Composers like Leonard Bernsteinopens a new window and Dmitry Shostakovichopens a new window were composing well into the twentieth century, and a new crop of classical music composers are produced at conservatories across the world as we speak.